MoOyeg/rhdh-infra-sample/README.md

     - PersistentVolume provisioner support in the underlying infrastructure is available.
     - Tested with version 1.1.0 of  openshift-helm-charts/redhat-developer-hub
     - [yq](https://github.com/mikefarah/yq/releases) > 4
-    - Dependecies of the RHDH Helm Chart can change.
+    - Dependencies of the RHDH Helm Chart can change.
 Please review below for other dependencies.
     ```bash
     helm show readme --version 1.1.0 openshift-helm-charts/redhat-developer-hub
     ```